micbay/RaceTimerAndController/README.md

 ```

 ## **LED Display Character Writing**
-Though the primary purpose of the racer's lap displays is to show running lap counts and times, we also need to be able to identify the which display is being used by which racer.
+Though the primary purpose of the racer's lap displays is to show running lap counts and times, we also need to be able to identify which display is being used by which racer.
 The most direct way to do this is to write the racer name to the corresponding LED display on startup and racer selection.

 However, a side effect of using 7-seg displays is that they cannot display all characters, and in many cases, of the characters that can be displayed, only a lower case, or upper case, option is available.
 > *7-segment displays cannot draw any version of the following characters:*